william-masdon-oracle/ai-gpu-solutions/Agent_workflow_on_OKE/own_workflow/own_workflow.md

        </copy>
     ```

-6. At this point, all the prerequistes function are defined and we can start to build functions to interact with each model:
+6. At this point, all the prerequisites function are defined and we can start to build functions to interact with each model:
 Define function for the main agent to decide what agent can provide the best answer:

     ```text